donniebreve/touchcursor-linux/README.md

 1. Clone or download this repo
 2. 'make' to build the application
 3. 'make install' to install the application
-4. Copy the config file to your user directory `cp -n /etc/touchcursor/touchcursor.conf ~/.config/touchcursor/`
-5. Modify the config file to your liking
+5. Modify the config file (`~/.config/touchcursor/touchcursor.conf`) to your liking
-6. Restart the service `sudo systemctl restart touchcursor@user.service`
+6. Restart the service `systemctl --user restart touchcursor.service`

 # Thanks to
 [Thomas Bocek, Dvorak](https://github.com/tbocek/dvorak): Check him out and thanks for the starting point.
 Good examples for capturing and modifying keyboard input in Linux, specifically Wayland.